How To Back Up Data from a PC

 I am partial to using flash drives for back up storage.
 They are small, easy to store, hold lots of data and most importantly are very easy to copy data onto and off of.
 Their ease of use makes flash drives my favorite choice.
 The cost is more than a CD or DVD, but for the convenience and confidence in the result, I find the added cost acceptable.

 Uploading data to a storage service is a good way to keep your data safe off-site and makes it available from anywhere.
 However, you must place a lot of trust in the company.
-Companies can go out of business, they can have disk crashes and lost data and of course there are privacy and security concerns.
+Companies sometimes go out of business, they can have disk crashes and lost data (rarely) and of course there are privacy and security concerns.

 Page 3 of 3